FAST is express regional bus service on Gratiot, Woodward and Michigan Ave connecting Detroit to surrounding suburbs & regional airport 7 days a week.

 Why ride the bus?

 Perhaps you are a lifelong car driver and have never taken public transit in Michigan aside from the People Mover or maybe the QLINE.
 What’s great about these new FAST routes is that they are like extended versions of the QLINE because they also go in straight lines.
 Riding the bus is easy!
 Use a phone app like SMART or TransitApp to look up nearest stops and schedules.
 Wait near a FAST sign and the bus will arrive shortly.
-Pay as you board by inserting bills or coins into the fare box.
+Pay as you board by inserting bills or coins into the fare box, using a pass or the DART mobile app.
 If you don’t have correct change a card will be issued with your change on it to use for your next ride.
-You can also purchase a variety of bus passes online or in person.
-Buses don’t take credit or Apple pay so bring cash.
+You can purchase a variety of bus passes online or in person.
+Buses don’t take credit or Apple pay but you can prepay your fare using the app.
 Buses don’t stop when there is no one waiting so if your stop is coming up, pull the cord along the window before your desired stop to signal to the driver you want to get off and exit through the rear door.

 SMART buses now use a new fare system called DART.
 This is a regional pass system that eliminates transfer fees and allows for unlimited rides on SMART & DDOT in any direction.
 Standard fares are for adults & reduced fares are for students, seniors and those with disabilities.
 You must apply for a SMART Reduced Fare ID to receive the fare or have another form of identification.
 Children 5 and under ride for free.
-A phone app is expected summer 2019 so you can purchase and use fares on your phone.
+The DART mobile app makes it so you can purchase and use fares on your phone.
 The fare box accepts $1, $5 or $10 bills and will dispense change via change cards which are good for future rides.
 Save time and buy your pass online.

 Starting west to east, the following is an explanation of where the new SMART buses go and where they stop.